valryon/valryon.github.io/_posts/2017-09-01-steredenn-lego.md

 ---
-title: Steredenn - Legos
+title: Steredenn... in LEGO®
 ---

-# Steredenn... in Lego!
+Unofficial LEGO® version of the Steredenn ship(s).

-Unofficial Lego version of the Steredenn ship(s).
+This is a fan-made project with no commercial outcome.

 ## Tempest